-We also consider the wider impact of this work.
 The experience gained in designing, implementing and evaluating the exhibit, as well as exposure to science communication professionals, has enabled us to explore new means of sharing gravitational-wave science to non-expert audiences in engaging and accessible ways.
 It has also led to further work beyond the exhibit itself.

 One such project is an interdisciplinary collaboration with audio--visual digital artist Leon Trimble~\cite{LeonTrimbleurl}.
 The project, \textit{Gravity Synth}, is a musical instrument combining a Michelson interferometer with a modular synthesiser~\cite{GravitySynth}.
-The interference pattern from this interferometer is converted into sound via a photodiode, and processed through a modular synthesiser, exploring the relationship between gravitational waves, vibrations and sound.
-The Gravity Synth has been performed at a variety of events ranging from arts and music festivals such as Lunar Festival (2018), Future Everything (2018) and The Superposition (2017), to science orientated events including Cheltenham Science Festival (2019), Pint of Science (2017), Interact Engagement Symposium (2017) and was featured on the BBC's Digital Planet 18th birthday show (2019)~\cite{GravitySynthBBC}.
+The interference pattern is converted into sound via a photodiode, and processed through a modular synthesiser, exploring the relationship between gravitational waves, vibrations and sound.
+The \textit{Gravity Synth} has been performed at a variety of events with themes ranging from arts and music to science~\footnote{Events where \textit{Gravity Synth} has featured include: BBC's Digital Planet 18th birthday show (2019)~\cite{GravitySynthBBC}, Cheltenham Science Festival (2019), Lunar Festival (2018), Future Everything (2018), The Superposition (2017), Pint of Science (2017), and the Interact Engagement Symposium (2017)}.

 We have also formed collaborations with other university departments who are keen to include a Michelson interferometer as part of their own public engagement schemes.
-As a result of this work, our group has built a similar interactive interferometer for the University of East Anglia as well as additional smaller, more portable variations for our own use.
+Our group has built a similar interactive interferometer for the University of East Anglia as well as additional smaller, more portable variations for our own use.
 Our website~\cite{michWebsite} details component lists and instructions for use by others to build their own interferometer.
-Alongside this, we are investigating making low-cost interferometer kits with novelty elements such as building blocks as a more affordable and fun means for schools to create their own Michelson interferometers similar to existing examples from the LIGO EPO group which use magnets ~\cite{LIGOIFOMagnets} and glue ~\cite{LIGOIFOGlue}.
+Alongside this, we are investigating making low-cost interferometer kits with novelty elements such as building blocks as a more affordable and fun means for schools to create their own Michelson interferometers, similar to existing examples from the LIGO EPO group which use magnets~\cite{LIGOIFOMagnets} and glue~\cite{LIGOIFOGlue}.